 In 2021, Virginia opened its sports betting market, becoming one of many states to capitalize on the 2018 repeal of the Professional and Amateur Sports Protection Act.

-Bristol opened the state’s first retail casino in 2022.
+Bristol opened the first Virginia casino in 2022.
 Rivers Casino in Portsmouth followed, and two more are in the works: Caesars Casino in Danville and Headwaters Resort & Casino in Norfolk.

-The former is hiring for more than 400 positions ahead of its temporary location’s grand opening, targeted for July 2023.
+The former is hiring for more than 400 positions ahead of its temporary location’s grand opening.
 Richmond’s casino project has been mired by community opposition and myriad other issues, and it may make way for a Petersburg casino.
 That saga continues to play out in real time.

 In recent news, DK Horse launched in Virginia.
 The app is a partnership between DraftKings and Churchill Downs.
 It allows bettors to wager on horse races around the world and stream them live within the app.